braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/link_template.md

 ## Creating a link template

-![][11]{: style="float:right;max-width:20%;"}

 You can create an unlimited number of link templates to support your various needs.
 To create a link template:

 1. Go to **Templates** > **Email Link Templates**.
-2. Click **Create Link Template**.
+2. Select **Create link template**.

 {% alert note %}
 If you are using the [older navigation]({{site.baseurl}}/navigation), this page is located at **Engagement** > **Templates & Media** > **Link Templates**.
 {% endalert %}

+{:start="3"}
+3. Give your link template a name.
+4. (Optional) Add a template description.

-There are two types of link templates you can create:
+Next, there are two types of link templates you can create:

 - [Link template that inserts before a URL](#prepend-link-template)
 - [Link template that inserts after a URL](#append-link-template)

+{% alert note %}
 When using link templates and [Liquid]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid/), Liquid must only be added within the body tag to ensure consistent rendering.
+{% endalert %}

 ### Prepend: Create a link template that inserts before a URL {#prepend-link-template}

-If you want to add a string or URL before the links in your email message, create a new link template and set the **Template Position** to **Before URL**.
+To add a string or URL before the links in your email message, select **Before URL** for **Template position**.
 Next, enter a string that will always get prepended to your URL.

 A preview section is provided to give you an example of the insertion process.